Science Fair Projects

 Abstract

-The objective: My objective was to learn why an alternating magnetic field repels non-ferrous metals and why a magnet slides slowly down a non-ferrous conductor.
+The objective: My objective was to learn why an alternating magnetic field repels non-ferrous metals and why a magnet slides slowly down a non-ferrous conductor

 Methods/Materials

 A wheel was created with six alternating magnets.
 The wheel was set up under a structure and a power drill was added to keep the wheel spinning at a constant speed.
 Then, pieces of copper, aluminum and wood were suspended next to the rotating magnetic wheel to exhibit Faraday's Law.
-Then I measured the distance that the pieces were repelled away from the wheel.
-To demonstrate Lenz's Law, I placed a copper plate at the end of the axle.
-A magnet was placed on the steel hinge next to the spinning copper plate for observations.
-Lastly, aluminum, copper and wooden plates were set at an incline so that a magnet could slide down.
-Time measurements were made on the three different materials.

 Results